 Stadslab was established in the summer of 2006 to create a European urban design laboratory where professionals and academia would meet to exchange knowledge and know-how, while addressing real time cases proposed by our hosting cities.
-After ten years our track record consists of strategic design studies for cities and regions in Poland, Hungary, Ukraine, Georgia, Serbia, Japan and the Netherlands.
-More than one hundered participants took part in these studies, representing over 30 nationalities and varying degrees of professional experience in different fields.
+After ten years our track record consists of strategic design studies for cities and regions in Poland, Hungary, Ukraine, Georgia, Serbia, Japan, South Africa and the Netherlands.
+More than one hundered and fifty participants took part in these studies, representing over 30 nationalities and varying degrees of professional experience in different fields.
 Programs for cities both within and outside of Europe are currently being developed.

 One of Stadslab aims is to train local professionals in contemporary design methodology and international exchange.
 The think tank formula is essentially a collaboration between local know-how and a fresh but informed outsiders perspective.
 Therefore, we stress the importance of a number of local participants in all our programs.
 They will remain on site when we leave, and they could implement the knowledge and methodology during the often long phase of project implementation.

 Participants of the Master Class are professional architects, planners or landscape architects from all over the world.
 They partake in the Master Class program as part of their lifelong learning program.
 Both the program with renowned international visiting critics and the design topic are attractive to an international, multi-disciplinary audience.